AttilaVural/AttilaVural.github.io/_posts/2023-01-18-twitter-mood-analyser.md

 and create cool data vizualisations.
 Not only is this project a great way to learn new skills, it's also a fun and unique project to add to your portfolio

+Vue.js will be used for building a static single-page-application front-end consisting of static html, css and js files.
+All processing will be done by performing POST API calls to the backend server running python FLASK.

 ## Prerequisites
 * Basic knowledge of JavaScript and Vue.js
 * Basic knowledge of Python